 Pr.
+Code Description

+Set the c Set the cooling fan fault mode.

+Setting Function

+Pr.79 FAN Trip Mode 0 Irip The drive output is blocked and the fan trip is displayed when a cooling fan error is

+• detected.

-Code Description Set the c Set the cooling fan fault mode.
-Setting Function Pr.79 FAN Trip Mode 0 Trip The drive output is blocked and the fan trip is displayed when a cooling fan error is detected.
-1 Warning When OU.33 (Relay2) and OU.31 (Relay1) are set to 8 (FAN Warning), the fan error signal is output and the operation continues.
-OU.31 Relay1 OU.33 Relay2 When the code value is set to 8 (FAN Warning), the fan error signal is output and operation continues.
-However, when the drive inside temperature rises above a certain level, output is blocked due to activation of overheat protection.
+1 Warning When OU.33 (Relay2) and OU.31 (Relay1) are set to 8 (FAN Warning), the fan e signal is output and the operation continues.

+when the e is set to 8 (FAN Warning), the fan error signal is output and operation continues. drive inside temperature rises above a certain level, output is blocked due to at protection.